GovReady/testmachines/README.md

 # How to use
 ### Step 1: Clone this repo and use Vagrant to launch the test machines.

-First time will take a while to download the vagrant boxes.
-(And I mean like an hour until the virtual boxes are migrated from AWS S3.)
-After that launching takes less than 4 minutes.
+First time will take 5 to 10 min to download each vagrant boxes.
+Launching takes less than a couple of minutes each.

 Executing from the command line looks like (`$` indicates prompt):